Katiao/store_updated/README.md

 - Add product(s) to shopping cart
 - Register as a user
 - Login as a user
+- Login as guest user to test application
 - Logged in users only:
   - Purchase product(s)
   - View personal history of purchased product(s)